nusco/ProgML/setup.md

     `ImportError: cannot import name 'RMSprop' from 'keras.optimizers'`

-The issue is that a couple of packages moved around from Keras 2.3 to 2.6.
-Wherever the code imports from these packages…
+Here is the issue: as Keras progressed from version 2.3 to 2.6, the `keras.*` packages moved to `tensorflow.keras.*`.
+Wherever you have one of these errors, you can quickly fix it manually.
+For example, if you get an error on an import such as this one…

     from keras.optimizers import […]
-    from keras.utils import […]

-…you should use these other packages instead:
+…you should change that line to:

     from tensorflow.keras.optimizers import […]
-    from tensorflow.keras.utils import […]

 #### “I'm still having trouble.”